joshb4u/Hw3/README.md

 # 03 JavaScript: Password Generator

 The Assignment was to create a password generator that can generate a password string ranging from 8 to 128 characters.
 The generator should also prompt whether the user wishes to include lower case alphabets, upper case alphabets, numbers and special characters.
-All the coding has been done Javascript file and the password generator has been successfully created.
+All the coding has been done in Javascript file and the password generator has been successfully created.
 Snapshots below:

 ![Choose Character length](Assets/01.png)
 ![Alert user to choose at least one character property](Assets/02.png)